Spring Salad, Mustard Vinaigrette

 There was plenty to chat about with one of the owners, Michél, our conversation surrounding the theme of food and gardening, mostly herbs and vegetables.

-On my end, being a little more than enthused to share that Saturday past, I had spent the whole day planting the edible containers on my deck, from lettuces, hot peppers, strawberries, all sorts of herb varieties, and this year to include, a new patio grape plant, Pixie.
+On my end, being a little more than enthused to share having just planted the edible containers on my deck, from lettuces, hot peppers, strawberries, all sorts of herb varieties and this year to also include a new patio grape plant, Pixie.

-Being an individual who has long worked in a higher level of beauty and fashion for much of his career, Michél then shared with me a rather tender note about his mother who so loved gardening that in French speaking Canada some years ago, she was willing to even make life sacrifices in order to maintain her own small plot of earth providing so much life giving pleasure.
-Today, at 85 years of age, the garden size has reduced considerably, though still continues.
+Being an individual who has long worked in a higher level of beauty and fashion for much of his career, Michél then shared with me a rather tender note about his mother in French speaking Canada so loved gardening that she was willing to make life sacrifices in order to maintain her own small plot of earth it provided her so much life giving pleasure.
+Today, at 85 years of age, the garden still continues though reduced in size.

-And so upon my return home, eager to snip off and taste the new fresh flavors of the herbs creating today’s Spring Salad, Mustard Vinaigrette, I could only reflect on that which Michél had earlier shared, appreciating at a heightened level, bright colors, dense flavors, aromatic scents, abounding on one simple plate with a deepened sense and appreciation in the world for all of its beauty.
+And so upon my return home, eager to snip off and taste the new fresh flavors of the herbs creating today’s Spring Salad, Mustard Vinaigrette, I reflected on that which Michél had earlier shared, appreciation at a heightened level, bright colors, dense flavors, aromatic scents, abound on one simple plate along with a deepened sense and appreciation of the world for all of its beauty.